Ken Blackwell: Ohio secretary of state (1999–2007)

-Diebold Election Systems
+Blackwell's office twice accidentally exposed the Social Security numbers of Ohio citizens: first in March 2006, when 1.2 million numbers were published online alongside business filings, prompting a class-action lawsuit that was settled after the data was removed and safeguards were put in place; and again in April 2006, when computer disks containing the names, addresses, and Social Security numbers of 5.7 million registered voters were inadvertently mailed out under a routine Freedom of Information Act release.
+The second incident triggered an investigation by Republican Attorney General Jim Petro, who pledged "maximum due diligence" to ensure the data had not been copied before being returned.

-Ohio state senator Jeff Jacobson asked Blackwell in July 2003 to disqualify Diebold Election Systems' bid to supply voting machines for the state, after security problems were discovered in its software.
+Ohio state senator Jeff Jacobson asked Blackwell in July 2003 to disqualify Diebold Election Systems' bid to supply voting machines for the state after security problems were discovered in its software.
 On April 4, 2006, the Columbus Dispatch reported that Blackwell "owned stock [83 shares, down from 178 shares purchased in January 2005] in Diebold, a voting-machine [and ATM] manufacturer.
-After discovering the stock ownership, Blackwell promptly sold the shares at a loss.
+After discovering the stock ownership, Blackwell promptly sold the shares at a loss."
 He attributed the purchase to an unidentified financial manager at Credit Suisse First Boston who he said had, without his knowledge, violated his instructions to avoid potential conflict of interest.
 When Cuyahoga County's primary was held on May 2, 2006, officials ordered the hand-counting of more than 18,000 paper ballots after Diebold's new optical scan machines produced inconsistent tabulations.
 Blackwell ordered an investigation by the Cuyahoga County Board of Elections.

 2006 Ohio gubernatorial campaign

-Campaign and national significance

-Blackwell was the Republican nominee for Governor of Ohio in 2006.
-He beat state attorney general Jim Petro in the 2006 Republican primary.
-(The current governor, Republican Bob Taft, could not run because of term limits.)
-Blackwell's opponents in the general election were Democratic Congressman Ted Strickland, Libertarian professor emeritus Bill Peirce, and Green Bob Fitrakis.
-Blackwell chose Ohio state representative Tom Raga to be his running mate.
-Blackwell was the first African American to be nominated by a major political party as a candidate for the Ohio governorship.